-Alii Place, 1099 Alakea Street, across the street from the Honolulu District Court, provides parking at public rates.
-There is also a municipal metered parking lot across from Central Middle School bordered by Pali Highway, Kukui and Beretania Streets or at metered stalls along Richards Street.
+Ali'i Place, 1099 Alakea Street, across the street from the Honolulu District Court, provides parking at public rates.
+There are also metered stalls along Richards Street.
 The Court does not validate or reimburse for parking.

 Please observe all tow away or other restricted street signs as you will be responsible for any citations or tow away charges.